rainmanh/jumpscale_core8/docs/AYS/FileDetails/HRD.md

-## Human Readable Data Format
+## HRD

-HRD, abreviation for Human Readeable Data, is the name of the file format used in the configuration files of JumpScale.
+HRD is the abreviation for **Human Readeable Data**.

+We use it as the file format of all configuration files of JumpScale.

+The system wide configuration files are in `/optvar/hrd/`.

+The HRD configuration files of the AYS service instances are all in `/optvar/hrd/apps`.

 ### Example of an HRD file